 Collusive pricing or price collusion is a scenario when several companies agree to set the price of the good or service unanimously.
 Their objective could be to earn more profit or gain more market share.
-Such collusive pricing is often practised among duopolies or oligopolies.
+Such collusive pricing is often practiced among duopolies or oligopolies.
 Price collusion is usually a non-competitive and secretive tactic, which may also be illegal.

 Price collusion usually takes place when there are a small number of companies that offer the same product.
 These companies agree to set the prices.
 Collusion could be formal agreement either in writing or orally.